RotherOSS/doc-otobo-installation/content/updating-docker.rst

 .. code-block:: bash

    # Change to the otobo docker directory
-    docker_admin> cd /opt/otobo-docker
+   cd /opt/otobo-docker

    # fetch the new images, either the default tag 'latest-10_1' or the specific version tag declared in .env
-    docker_admin> docker-compose pull
+   sudo docker-compose pull

 Update OTOBO
 ~~~~~~~~~~~~~~~